rgerum/open_gpias/docs/hardware.rst

 The sensor platform has to hold the animal at a fixed distance to the speakers.
 In addition, the animal has to be flexibly mounted to allow for measurable vibrations when the animal twitches in response to a startle stimulus.

-In out setup, we use a platform consisting of two plates.
+In our setup, we use a platform consisting of two plates.
 The upper plate has a mount for the animal restrainer and is mounted on the lower plate by four springs and two rubber foam blocks for damping.
 Underneath the upper plate, an acceleration sensor (ADXL 335 on a GY 61 board) is attached.
 The lower plate is screwed to the vibration isolated table.

 Animal restrainer
 -----------------
 The animal restrainer has to hold the animal during the measurement.
-The restrainer should be designed, so that the animal is not able to turn around, and has to be designed to not alter the sound.
+The restrainer should be designed, so that the animal is not able to turn around, and that the restrainer does not cause acoustic distortions.

 In our setup, we use an animal restrainer made out of an acrylic tube (length x inner diameter, small: 102mm x 27mm (for mouse, cap: `cap_small.stl <https://bitbucket.org/randrian/open_gpias/raw/tip/hardware/caps/3D-printer/cap_small.stl>`_), middle: 137mm x 37mm (small gerbil, cap: `cap_normal.stl <https://bitbucket.org/randrian/open_gpias/raw/tip/hardware/caps/3D-printer/cap_normal.stl>`_), big: 137mm x 42mm (big gerbil, cap: `cap_big.stl <https://bitbucket.org/randrian/open_gpias/raw/tip/hardware/caps/3D-printer/cap_big.stl>`_) covered with a wire mesh at the front end and a plastic cap (custom 3D print) at the rear end.